Kenzi-space/Kenzi-space/README.md

-### 🌸 Hi there welcome to my github!
+###  Hi there welcome to my github! 👋

 ## My name is **Kenzi**

 > Here Some QnA
-- 🔭 I’m currently working on todoroki shouto developer bot discord
+- 🔭 I’m currently working on Suneo developer bot discord
-- 🌱 I’m currently learning English and Russian Language
+- 🌱 I’m currently learning English and Indonesian Language
 - 🤔 I’m looking for help with my friend
 - 💬 Ask me about my bot lol
 - 📫 How to reach me : just studying